cloudmesh-community/fa19-516-150/datacenter.md

 :o2: please use proper urls

-:o2: remove the word "I" from your answers
+:o2: remove the word "I" from your answers: Resolved

 ## E.Datacenter.2a - FrankFurt 3